scottcwilson/ort/about.md

 Thanks for reading!

 <h2>Building This Site</h2>
-The source code for my <a href="https://github.com/scottcwilson/ort">book group website</a> is available on Github.
-You may use it as a template for building your own book group website.
+The source code for this site is available on Github.
+You may use it as a template for <a href="https://github.com/scottcwilson/ort">building your book group website</a>.

-This website was built by <a href="http://www.thatsoftwareguy.com/">That Software Guy</a>, using <a href="http://jekyllrb.com/">Jekyll</a>.
+This website was built by <a href="http://www.thatsoftwareguy.com/">That Software Guy</a>, using <a href="http://jekyllrb.com/">Jekyll</a>. &copy; That Software Guy, {{ site.time | date: '%Y' }}.
+All rights reserved.